aviramdayan/free-counter/README.md

 ﻿Really simple online visitors counter using google appengine's memcache.
+It was build to use with "SiteApps.com"

+Search for the app "Online Visitor Counter"

 It uses an uniq ID to identify users on a dict and expire the visit after a pre-configured time.